telaroz/deep_learning_python/README.md

    2.2 Select OCR Model: Next, choose the OCR method

-   2.3.Enter Image Path: Finally, provide the path to the image you want to process
+   2.3 Enter Image Path: Finally, provide the path to the image you want to process

 ### Output
 - The detected license plate text and the confidence score for the plate detection will be printed.